-Ambassador Luis Gallegos is a Senior Scholar at the United Nations Institute for Training and Research (UNITAR).
+Ambassador Luis Gallegos is a Senior Fellow at the United Nations Institute for Training and Research (UNITAR).
 He also serves as Chair of the Board of Trustees of the Global Initiative for Inclusive ICTs (G3ict).
 He has also been serving on the Special Olympics’ International Board of Directors since April 2012.

 Ambassador Gallegos previously served as the Permanent Representative of Ecuador to the United Nations Office at Geneva and was unanimously elected by his peers to serve as Vice President and Rapporteur of the United Nations Human Rights Council for 2013.
 The Congress of Ecuador has honored him twice for his work in human rights and for his leadership in the promotion and protection of human rights of persons with disabilities.
 Ambassador Gallegos is also a recipient of the Justice for All Disabilities Rights Award.
 He served as Ambassador of Ecuador to the United States from 2005 until 2011.